 The Ministry of Manpower (MOM) is the authority that handles employment pass applications including dependant’s passes.

-The Immigration and Checkpoints Authority (ICA) are responsible for visit passes and permanent resident passes.
+The Immigration and Checkpoints Authority (ICA) is responsible for visit passes and permanent resident passes.

 Entry and residence requirements

-Any British national coming to Singapore for the purpose of study, taking up employment, training, investment or residence must obtain a visa from the relevant Singaporean authority.
+Any British national coming to Singapore for the purpose of study, employment, training, investment or residence must obtain a visa from the relevant Singaporean authority.